orthanc-server/orthanc-setup-samples/docker/google-cloud-storage/README.md

 # Purpose

 This is a sample setup to demonstrate how to run an Orthanc in Google Cloud and persist the data inside a PostgreSQL Cloud SQL Instance and a Google Cloud Storage bucket.
-Note that you need to have access to osimis.azurecr.io/orthanc-pro Docker images in order to run this sample.
-Access is restricted to companies who have subscribed a [support contract](https://www.osimis.io/en/services.html).

 # Prerequisites